zeruhur/loner/en/wip/world_builders_guide.md

 # **Loner: World Builder’s Guide**

-*Loner* is about crafting stories in worlds of your own making.
-Whether you’re adapting a beloved setting or building something entirely from scratch, this guide provides the structure to create living, breathing worlds, filled with compelling characters and dynamic events that unfold naturally in solo play.
+*Loner* invites you to tell stories in worlds of your own design.
+You might be drawing inspiration from a familiar setting or inventing something entirely original—either way, this guide equips you with tools to build vivid, reactive environments where characters breathe and events unfold naturally through solo play.

 In these pages, you’ll find tools to help you: